Updates

 Paul Falworth of Carmel Fire Goats presents to the Carmel-by-the-Sea City Council at City Hall, Tuesday, June 2, 2026

-6.2.2026 Carmel Fire Goats brings a goat to City Hall
+6.2.2026 Carmel Fire Goats Brings a Goat to City Hall

 Prior to the City Hall meeting, Sophie the Goat, led the petition signing outside on the steps.